-The Government's welfare reform agenda, including Universal Credit, is likely to have an impact in relation to potential bad debt of council tax income and housing rents.
-In addition, there could be wider financial implications for service delivery due to increased demand.
+The Government's welfare reform agenda, including Universal Credit, is likely to have an impact in relation to potential bad debts relating to council tax income and housing rents.
+In addition, there could be wider financial implications due to increased demand for Council services as a result of the Government's changes.